 Under the impression that Esmeralda is being held there against her will (which she was sort of), they attack the cathedral to try and free her.
 They weren’t soldiers trying to get Esmeralda out.

 Gringoire leads Esmeralda out of the cathedral (unbeknownst to Quasimodo), and he leaves her alone with Frollo.
 All because Frollo said he would be able to keep Esmeralda’s pet goat.

 13. Esmeralda’s Mother Is Omitted In the Movie

 Esmeralda does find her mother, and this scene is omitted from the movie, because the mother dies soon after she is reunited with her daughter.

-Esmeralda calls out to Phoebus for help, and he callously leads her to the gallows, and back to Frollo where he gives her the ultimatum of run away with me or die.
+Esmeralda calls out to Phoebus for help, and he callously leads her to the gallows, and back to Frollo where he gives her the ultimatum of running away with him or dying.

 Between her mother dying, and Phoebus betraying her, she is heartbroken.
-When Frollo says run away with me or die, you can guess which one she chooses.
+When Frollo says to run away with him or die, you can guess which one she chooses.

 As Frollo is laughing at the release of Esmeralda from his life, Quasimodo, in anger, pushes him off a balcony from the cathedral where Frollo falls to his death.

 17. Quasimodo Dies

 He is upset that Esmeralda died, and he realizes what he’s done when he pushed Frollo from such a high height.
 Esmeralda is thrown into a graveyard to rot, and he holds her corpse until he dies as well.